 Maximum head movements while winding your way through obstacles at exceptionally low speeds may be required in some types of trail riding.
 Some trail riders prefer an open-face helmet because they have better peripheral vision and maybe cooler to wear, but it offers less protection.

-You need more protection the greater the risk you are taking which often means higher crash speeds.
+The more protection you need, the greater the risk you are taking, which often means higher crash speeds.
 There should not be any compromise with safety when it comes to trail riding.
 A typical ¾ open face helmet (aka Jet helmet) protects the rider, but a full-face helmet does it more.

 While some riders do not like the full-face helmet as they prefer the lighter helmet for their rides.
 Do you choose some extra comfort, or do you want the most protection and safety?
-Below are the reasons why the full-face helmet is necessary for trail riding?
+Below are the reasons why a full-face helmet is necessary for trail riding.

 A race is not considered a race if no one is trying to go as fast as they can.
-You might not want to ride fast but sooner or later; you will find situations that you will be traveling at a rapid rate of speed.
+You might not want to ride fast but sooner or later you will find situations where you will be traveling at a rapid rate of speed.

 To protect yourself as much as possible in this situation, full protection is necessary, especially for the head.
-For individuals who love to speed, wearing a full-face helmet is a must it is mandatory.
+For individuals who love to speed, wearing a full-face helmet is necessary, it is mandatory.
 The higher the speed the greater the chance of serious head injury or death.

 A full-face helmet will not only protect the head from impact when there’s a crash at high speed but will also protect the jaw from injuries.